l7mp/learning-go/99-labs/01-setup/README.md

 > **Note**
 > It is usually not worth copying someone else's solution: most probably your exercises will be quite different for theirs (that is what `make generate` is for).

-For instance, you may be asked to write a `helloWorld` function in Go that will return the string `Hello world!`.
-In which case, insert the below code into `exercise.go`:
+For instance, you may be asked to write a `helloWorld` function in Go that will return the string `Hello world!` (your exercise may differ, so make sure you read the README carefully!).
+In this case, insert the below code into `exercise.go`:

 ```go
 func helloWorld() string {